mjftw/pluma-automation/docs/quick-start-guide/1-introduction.md

 While all of the documentation for the project is found in this repository, it is spread throughout the code in the form of Python docstrings.
 There are a number of documents in the `docs` directory as well (including this one).

-The [farm-documentation](farm-documentation) does not provide any information that cannot be found in this repository, but it does format it in a much more human readable manner.
+The [farm-documentation][farm-documentation] does not provide any information that cannot be found in this repository, but it does format it in a much more human readable manner.
-The documentation is built using [Sphinx](sphinx), and is presented as a [Read The Docs](readthedocs) style web page.
+The documentation is built using [Sphinx][sphinx], and is presented as a [Read The Docs][readthedocs] style web page.
 This includes converting all docstrings into an API guide, as well as converting all of the markdown docs you find here.

-The [farm-documentation](farm-documentation) repository also contains all the makefiles and scripts required to run a documentation server to host these documents.
+The [farm-documentation][farm-documentation] repository also contains all the makefiles and scripts required to run a documentation server to host these documents.

 ### Core codebase (farm-core)